dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A52.1: DCE - Parser Logic and AI Guidance
 # Date Created: C155
 # Author: AI Model & Curator
+# Updated on: C186 (Update parser for new closing tag and escaped characters)

 - **Key/Value for A0:**
 - **Description:** Provides the literal source code for the response parser and explicit instructions to the AI on how to format its output to ensure successful parsing.